codesandbox/docs/packages/projects-docs/pages/learn/environment/vm.md

 But we can go higher, up to 12vCPUs, 16GB memory and 30GB storage.
 To upgrade to higher specs, you can purchase [Pro](https://codesandbox.io/pro).

-If you require higher specs, [get in touch](mailto:support@codesandbox.io) and our team will adjust the limits to suit your project.
+If you require higher specs than default to Pro, [get in touch](mailto:support@codesandbox.io) and our team will adjust the limits to suit your project.

 ## Persistence